Mother of girl hurt in dog attack thankful her daughter is alive

 - Published

-The mother of an 11-year-old girl, attacked by a dog in Birmingham on Saturday, said she had been released from hospital.
+The mother of an 11-year-old girl, attacked by a dog in Birmingham on Saturday, said she thanked God her daughter was alive.

 The girl and two men who intervened were treated after being bitten during the attack in Bordesley Green.

-"I'm thanking to god she is alive and [you] just keep going," the mum said adding her daughter was feeling fine.
+"I'm thanking to God she is alive and [you] just keep going," the mum said adding her daughter was feeling fine.

+The Prime Minister's spokesman said the attack was shocking and the government was taking it extremely seriously.

-The Home Secretary has said she is seeking "urgent advice" on banning "lethal" American bully XL dogs.
+The Home Secretary previously said she is seeking "urgent advice" on banning "lethal" American bully XL dogs.

-The girl was visiting shops with her sister when the dog attacked, the mum said.
+The girl was visiting shops with her sister when the dog attacked, her mum said.

-She had spent night in hospital and returned home on Sunday evening, she explained.
+The injured girl spent a night in hospital and returned home on Sunday evening.

-"Everything is okay, she added, [you] just keep going and look after my daughter."
+"Everything is okay," her mum said. "[You] just keep going and look after my daughter."

 On Sunday, West Midlands Police said the child was bitten as she ran past the animal while it was being walked by its owner.